dkihe/ckst/README.md

 ## Roles and Responsibilities
 * Christopher Na
-  * Completed Contact page and database workflow
-  * Design changes to pages for a cohesive color scheme
-    * Current/Next Task: User account authorization and finalization of data associated with accounts
+  * Restructured models and layout of app.
+  * Added authorizations for Users and Admin.
+  * Added forms to enter in user information.
+  * General UI modifications for appealing design.
+    * Current/Next Task: Finish UI related tasks for the app Add additional features to Users and the Password Bank Create the wiki Contact Us page
 * Kainalu Kihe
   * Changed design of Signup and Login pages to reflect old design of webpages
     * Current/Next Task: Design User Accounts page